 The treatment you will receive depends on the type of bone cancer you have been diagnosed with and which part of the body is affected.
 Your MDT will discuss your case and your doctor or CNS will talk you through your options.

 In England and Wales, this will take place at one of the bone cancer surgical centres by a surgeon who is a member of the MDT.
 In some cases, it may be carried out by a surgeon who specialises in operations on a particular age group e.g. paediatric patients, or the part of the body that is affected i.e. head and neck or the thoracic region.
 These operations will be carried out by an MDT designated specialist surgeon at a designated hospital.

 Chemotherapy and radiotherapy

 Chemotherapy and radiotherapy for primary bone cancer can take place in different hospitals around the UK and Republic of Ireland.
-The delivery of intensive chemotherapy should be administered at the bone cancer treatment centres or at another hospital where a patient can be treated by appropriate specialists designated by the bone cancer MDT.
+The delivery of intensive chemotherapy should be administered at specialist sarcoma centres or at another hospital where a patient can be treated by appropriate specialists designated by the MDT.
 All children and young people diagnosed with cancer are treated in one of the 21 specialist hospital centres across the UK and Ireland.
 These are known as Principal Treatment Centres.